9-2-3 Jobs Limited

 Your personal data may be shared with:

-1. Candidates.
-We may share your name and job title with a candidate who is meeting with you for an interview, so that both you and the candidate can derive the maximum benefit from the time allocated to the interview;
+Candidates.
+We may share your name and job title with a candidate who is meeting with you for an interview, so that both you and the candidate can derive the maximum benefit from the time allocated to the interview.
+In the unlikely event that we were involved in any legal dispute with a candidate, we might also need to disclose your personal data to that candidate in order to defend ourselves against any legal claim;

-3. Law enforcement or regulatory bodies or agencies.
-If we receive a request from a regulatory or law enforcement body or agency, and if permitted by the GDPR and other laws, we may disclose certain personal information to such bodies or agencies;
+Law enforcement or regulatory bodies or agencies, or courts.
+If we receive a request from a regulatory or law enforcement body or agency, and if permitted by UK data protection laws, we may disclose certain personal information to such bodies or agencies.
+In the event of a legal claim, we may also need to disclose certain personal information to the court;

 We require minimum standards of confidentiality and data protection from these third party suppliers.
-The personal information which we collect may be transferred to and stored and processed in countries outside the EEA where our third party service providers have operations, including the United States.
-Such international transfers of your personal information will be made pursuant to appropriate safeguards, such as the EU/US Privacy Shield or the approved Model Clauses.
+The personal information which we collect may be transferred to and stored and processed in countries outside the UK where our third party service providers have operations, including the EEA and the United States.
+Where this is required by law, any international transfers of your personal information will be made pursuant to appropriate safeguards, such as the approved Standard Contractual Clauses.

 What happens if you visit our website?